glennhenry/cs-notes/docs/internet-and-web/01-html/html.md

 Semantic HTML is the practice of using HTML markup to convey the meaning and structure of content on a web page.
 Semantic HTML elements, such as `<header>`, `<nav>`, `<main>`, `<article>`, `<section>`, `<aside>`, and `<footer>`, provide a clear and meaningful structure to web pages.

-Using just traditional `div` container would works fine, but using semantic HTML provide a clear and meaningful structure to web pages, which can improve **accessibility**, **search engine optimization (SEO)**, and **user experience**.
+Using just traditional `div` container would work fine, but using semantic HTML provide a clear and meaningful structure to web pages, which can improve accessibility, search engine optimization (SEO) (making it easier for search engine to index our website), etc.

 ![Showing how semantic elements use varying tags while non-semantic mostly just use div tags](./semantic-html.png)
 Source : https://www.semrush.com/blog/semantic-html5-guide/

 ### XHTML

-**XHTML** stands for Extensible HyperText Markup Language, and it is a markup language that is designed to be a stricter, more standardized version of HTML.
-XHTML is based on XML, which means that it is syntactically stricter than HTML and conforms to the rules of XML syntax such as element nesting, attribute quoting, and other syntax rules.
+**XHTML (Extensible HyperText Markup Language)**, and it is a markup language that is designed to be a stricter, more standardized version of HTML.
+XHTML is based on [XML](/digital-media-processing/xml), which means that it is syntactically stricter than HTML and conforms to the rules of XML syntax such as element nesting, attribute quoting, and other syntax rules.

 XHTML was developed as a response to the proliferation of non-standard, poorly formed HTML documents on the web, which made it difficult for web browsers to render pages consistently.
 By adopting XML syntax and enforcing strict rules for document structure and syntax, XHTML aims to create a more consistent and predictable web browsing experience.